top of page

 You don't have to think big; even filling out a survey for 50p is 50p more in your pocket than you had 10 minutes earlier; it doesn't have to be a career starter; it can simply be a way to earn a few extra pounds when you have a few minutes spare on an evening, or equally, it might turn out to be something that changes your life forever, it just depends what you want from your hustle!

 One in five (19%) adults in the UK have started a 'side hustle' since March 2020, and almost one in six (16%) claim to earn upwards of £1,000 a month from their new venture, according to research from the insurance provider, Aviva.
-The pandemic and especially lockdown gave people more time to focus on alternative ways to make some extra money or expand their hobbies into a monetised hustle, and, like myself, many people took up part-time furlough jobs to top up their income, and many still have these extra side hustle jobs now.

-I stopped working for a supermarket in 2022 after starting during the first week of lockdown.
-I stayed working there for 2 years, as did many of my colleagues, as it was a handy job to earn a few extra pounds every month, even after I went back to work full time, it allowed me to meet new people, earn extra cash and also get staff discount, which really made a difference to our family budget.
+I stopped working at a supermarket in 2022, having started during the first week of lockdown.
+I stayed working there for two years, as did many of my colleagues, as it was a handy job that earned a few extra pounds every month.

 So even working for a few hours a week in your local supermarket is a side hustle, or being a leaflet distributor, takeaway driver, shop assistant, car washer, window cleaner, food sampler, personal shopper, bin cleaner, parcel deliverer, litter picker, graphic designer, voice-over artist logo designer, proofreader, You Tuber, digital marketer, DJ, shoe shiner, painter, labourer, fruit picker, warehouse worker, all these hustles help bring in that little bit of extra cash when times are tough, and these days, more than ever, we all need that bit of extra income to keep the lights and heating on!